 They received a Stop Order from Clean Water Services for a variety of reasons: the work was not permitted for erosion control, they did not have clear boundaries around the wetland and the vegetative corridor AND there was discrepancy between the width of the vegetative corridor mandated by CWS (50 feet) and what PGC had told their workers (25 feet).
+Work was stopped and then the golf club finally filed a permit application with CWS on October 4 (it is posted on this website under Documents & Articles, titled CWS Sensitive Area Certification Form.)

 Still the question remains: why not just dredge their pond and haul the dredge tailings off-site instead of destroying the greenspace & wildlife habitat, and ruining the trail experience for community members?